 ChatGPT was the first generative AI tool to reach mass adoption, “giving millions of people around the world a taste of what large language models are capable of,” according to data journalist Felix Richter.

-What will ChatGPT advertising look like?
+What ChatGPT advertising looks like

 “The internal projections [have shown] potential billion-dollar revenue from ‘free user monetization’,” says Yadegar.

-He adds that serving ads on ChatGPT could certainly change how people interact with the platform.
+Yadegar adds that serving ads on ChatGPT could certainly change how people interact with the platform.
 Considering the costs of running these AI models, Yadegar isn’t surprised that some form of monetization is being introduced.

-Who will see ChatGPT ads?
+Who can see ChatGPT ads

 How to prepare for AI platform ads